Disclaimer: I do not own Harry Potter or any of the characters.

 More painful than hearing her own voice was hearing Ron's "NO!" and Ginny's "HARRY".
 She was knocked down by her grief again, but she felt Ron catch her before she could fall, holding her to him.

 Voldemort was talking, she knew that but she couldn't make sense of it.
-No she was trying to find her angry again... that was what she needed now.
+No she was trying to find her anger again... that was what she needed now.
 If there was ever going to be a tomorrow for her, she would have to deal with her grief then, but she needed to numb the pain now so she could fight.

 "HE BEAT YOUR!"
 Hermione could feel more than hear Ron said.
-She looked up at Ron, who was glaring at the field and she could see that he had no problem finding the necessary angry.
+She looked up at Ron, who was glaring at the field and she could see that he had no problem finding the necessary anger.
 She tried to focus this time as Voldemort talked.

 "He was killed while trying to sneak out of the castle grounds," Voldemort said in a smug voice and she felt her blood boil again.
 "Killed while trying to save himself-"